10.2.2. Using Inheritance

 };

-• The Circle draw overrides the Shape draw function, and must use the scope resolution operator to call the Shape draw function (rule 3).
+5. The Circle draw overrides the Shape draw function, and must use the scope resolution operator to call the Shape draw function (rule 3An overriding function in a subclass may (and often does) call the superclass function that it overrides, and the scope resolution operator is necessary to select the superclass function instead of the subclass function.).

 Examining inheritance.
-Circle is-a Shape subclass, so instantiating a Circle also instantiates a Shape, and both objects must be initialized.
+Circle is a Shape subclass, so instantiating a Circle also instantiates a Shape and the program must initialize both objects.
 Ellipses denote code omitted for brevity.
+Elements with the same color refer to the same function, variable, or class.
+Hover the mouse pointer over the underlined rules for a quick review.